manuka99/Dhammika-hotel---Spring-boot-java-/README.md

 3. Product management with sorting, filtering and its administration
 4. Feedbacks and complains management
 5. Implementing Payment gateways such as PAYHERE and PAYPAL
-6. DUAl currency management LKR and USD
+6. DUAL currency management LKR and USD
 7. Orders and payment management
 8. Cart management
 9. Designing and developing the administration panel that support both LIGHT MODE and DARK MODE